Pontypool and Blaenavon Railway: Expansion of the P&BR

 Work, which started in late 2004, was initially complicated by difficulty in determining who built the railway.
-The order allowing most of the initial construction was the Brynmawr and Blaenavon Act of 1866, but a short section in the south was built under the LNWR (Wales &c) Act of 1875.
+The order allowing most of the initial construction was the Brynmawr and Blaenavon Railway Act 1866 (29 & 30 Vict. c. ccix), but a short section in the south was built under the London and North Western Railway (Wales, &c.)
+Act 1874 (37 & 38 Vict. c. cxxx).
 Once the two months spent on this research was complete matters progressed rapidly so that a formal application to the Welsh Assembly was made on 3 May 2005.
 By the end of June 2005 the application became public with a two-month subsequent period allowed for formal objection.

-By 28 November 2005, the inspector appointed by the National Assembly for Wales, Stuart B Wild, MRTPI, MCMI made his report to Parliament.
+By 28 November 2005, the inspector appointed by the National Assembly for Wales, Stuart B. Wild, MRTPI, MCMI made his report to the assembly.
 Subsequently, a full meeting of the planning Decision Committee of the National Assembly for Wales, chaired by Carwyn Jones, Minister for Environment, Planning and Countryside, approved the application on 24 January 2006.

 The minister in turn wrote to Winckworth Sherwood on 31 January.
-The Order, called the Pontypool and Blaenavon (Phase 1) Order 2006 was finally made on 20 June 2006 and came into force on 21 June 2006.
+The order, called the Pontypool and Blaenavon Railway (Phase I) Order 2006 (SI 2006/1691) was finally made on 20 June 2006 and came into force on 21 June 2006.

 The route southwards was made difficult by the need to refurbish a number of bridges en route.
 A substantial report issued by the Company to Torfaen County Borough Council, the successor to the Welsh Development Agency, and other interested parties, estimated the lowest cost for the extension and the provision of a minimal station at High Level at between £235K and £395K, with cost of the bridges lying between £162K and £323K—by far the dominant item in the total cost.